YrllanBrandao/animeplayer/README.md

-# Customized anime/series player built with javaScript
+# Customized anime/series player built using javaScript
 ## DISCLAIMER

 The app is still in construction, so it may not work as expected.
 If you find any bugs, please report them in the [issues](https://github.com/YrllanBrandao/animeplayer/issues) section.